rvagg/lxjs2013/src/index.md

 <p style="text-align: center; font-size: 12px;">**Max Ogden** - *"JavaScript Databases"* - LXJS 2012</p>

+<div data-bespoke-bullet></div>

-<p>"I want to see a time where I can write a persistence function that can run in Node, the browser and anywhere else JavaScript runs."</p>
+<p data-bespoke-bullet style="text-align: center; font-style: italic;">"I want to see a time where I can write a persistence function that can run in Node, the browser and anywhere else JavaScript runs."</p>

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~